Hydrangea plants are known for their large, showy flowers, which make them popular garden plants.

 Hydrangeas need at least six hours of sunlight per day to thrive.

 If they don’t get enough sun, they will become leggy and stretch out to try and reach the light.
-The best place to put them is in an area with morning full sun followed by partial afternoon shade.
+The best place to put them is in an area with full morning sun and partial afternoon shade.

 Ensure your plant is protected from the hot afternoon sun to prevent the flowers from wilting.